 There are also offenses in Virginia that are called strict liability offenses.
 A strict liability offense is where a person is guilty simply for committing the act regardless of whether they had any intention to commit the act.

 For example, serious traffic offenses like DUI, reckless driving by speed or reckless driving by accident are situations where a certain action is taken regardless of whether the person intended the act or intended the outcome.
 If the person committed the act they can be found guilty.
 The Commonwealth does not have to prove that there is any particular intent behind the action.

 The prosecution goes about collecting evidence primarily through the police and the resources at the police officers’ or police departments’ disposal.
 Evidence can include witness testimony, which can include the police officer, witnesses to a crime, or even people to whom the defendant has made statements.
 It can also include forensic evidence such as fingerprints, ballistics, DNA tests or chemical analysis, such as in drug cases.
 In certain kinds of cases, the Commonwealth will present expert witnesses to testify on certain issues.

 For example, any time the Commonwealth presents evidence of a chemical analysis it must utilize an expert witness in order to get the results of that test into evidence.
 The same thing is true for DNA analysis or ballistics analysis.

 Burden of Proof

 The prosecution has to convince either the judge or the jury depending on what kind of case it is.
 All misdemeanor cases are heard by a judge so any time a misdemeanor case is being tried, the prosecution has the burden of convincing the judge, who is the trier of fact in the case.
-For felony charges where either the defendant or the Commonwealth has invoked its right to have the matter heard by a jury, then the Commonwealth’s burden will be to persuade the jury that each of the elements of the crime charged have been proven beyond a reasonable doubt.
+For felony charges where either the defendant or the Commonwealth has invoked its right to have the matter heard by a jury, then the Commonwealth’s burden will be to persuade the jury that each of the elements of the crime charged has been proven beyond a reasonable doubt.